The Johari Window: How To Build Self-Awareness and Achieve Success

 The theory concludes that in order to be self-aware and enhance personal effectiveness and confidence, the individual needs to give and receive feedback of their behavior thereby increasing the size of region 1 and decreasing the region 2 and 3.

-Related:15 Things You Should Stop Doing To Yourself
+Related: 15 Things You Should Stop Doing To Yourself

 Johari Window: How To Build Self-Awareness and Achieve Success Pin

-PANE 1– you could list things that are generally known about yourself.
+PANE 1– You could list things that are generally known about yourself.
 This can be simple information, or can involve deep issues (for example, feelings of inadequacy, incompetence, unworthiness, rejection) which are difficult for you to face directly, and yet can be seen by others.
 This could form the basis for a discussion with a coach or mentor.

-PANE 2– you could identify the feedback you would like to receive about your behavior, mannerisms and so on.
+PANE 2– You could identify the feedback you would like to receive about your behavior, mannerisms and so on.
 This could form the basis for small-group sessions, or you can ask for feedbacks from your relationships.
 It could be used to help with the skill you wish to develop, in the next phase.

-PANE 3 – could include aspects of yourself that you have not told anyone before, but that you might be willing to share during a one-to-one or small-group session, or with your significant others
+PANE 3 – Could include aspects of yourself that you have not told anyone before, but that you might be willing to share during a one-to-one or small-group session, or with your significant others

-PANE 4-could include areas that you would like to explore in a coaching session or with the help of the group / other your significant relationshipsโ€“ your future, how you would react in a particular situation, and so on.
+PANE 4– Could include areas that you would like to explore in a coaching session or with the help of the group / other your significant relationships– your future, how you would react in a particular situation, and so on.

 The process of enlarging the open quadrant vertically is called self-disclosure, a give and take process between you and the people you interact with.

 As information is shared, the boundary with the hidden quadrant moves downwards.
 In addition, as other people reciprocate, trust tends to build between them.
 However, don’t be rash in your self-disclosure.
-Disclosing harmless items builds trust.
-However, disclosing information which could damage people’s respect for you can put you in a position of weakness.

-The more you know about yourself and the more other people know about you, the more you can communicate on the same wavelength.
-By asking for feedback you can simultaneously reduce your Blind Spot while increasing the amount and quality of information you can share in the Arena or pane 1
+By asking for feedback you can simultaneously reduce your Blind Spot while increasing the amount and quality of information you can share in the Arena or pane 1.

 Related: How To Stop Comparing Yourself to Others: 5 Effective Strategies